Oversea Study Program

 To Students who Wish to Work at After-School Jobs.

-As is described in Handbook for Students, it is not desirable to work in after-school jobs.
-This is because such kind of work may disturb school work (research work) to some extent.
-Accordingly, information on job offers will be shown in the student affairs office only for those who canÕt continue school work without working in after-school jobs.
+As described in Handbook for Students, we consider it is not desirable for students to work at after-school jobs because it will disturb their school work or research work to some extent.
+Accordingly, we provide job information at the student affairs office only for students who need after-school jobs for financial reasons.

-A list of job offers will be posted on the display board outside of the student affairs office.
-It is recommended for students seeking the after-school jobs to confirm the details of the labor conditions by themselves.
-Examples of restricted jobs for working students
+Job offers will be posted on a display board outside of the student affairs office.
+It is recommended for students to confirm the details of working terms and conditions by themselves before being employed.

-- Handling of automatic machines such as a lathe turning machine, drilling machine or grass cutter.
+- Handling of automatic machines such as lathe machines, drilling machines or grass cutters.

-- Driving of vehicles or motorcycles (including assistant work).
+- Driving of vehicles or motorcycles (including working as an assistant).

 - Handling of hazardous chemicals including agrichemicals.

-- Work under extremely high or low temperature.
+- Working under extremely high or low temperature.

-- Work under extremely noisy or dusty environment, hazardous gas.
+- Working in extremely noisy or dusty environments, or in environments with hazardous gases.